To The Victoria Falls

 Wings of War

-During the Second World War (1939-45) the Falls Hotel played host to many Allied soldiers and airmen receiving their basic training in the country.
-A major Flying Training School operated outside Bulawayo for trainee airmen from across the British Commonwealth.
+During the Second World War (1939-45) the Falls Hotel played host to many Allied soldiers and airmen receiving their basic training in the country, with a major Flying Training School operating outside Bulawayo for trainee airmen from across the British Commonwealth.
 A total of 8,500 British Royal Air Force (RAF) crew were trained in Southern Rhodesia over the period of the war, and training continued into the post-war period.
-The Falls was one of several recreational leave locations for recruits, and the Hotel offered special half-rates to RAF members.
+The Falls was one of several recreational leave locations for recruits, and the Hotel offered special half-rates to RAF recruits.